Giveth/giveth-wiki/wiki/documentation/visual-identity.md

 ## CSS

-This template code can be used with Bootstrap4 websites and web-apps:
+This template code can be used with Bootstrap4 websites and web-apps to set button, navbar styling and specify body and headline fonts:
 ```
 .navbar {
     background-color: #2c0d54 !important;